 To Read Now

-Tariffs have become a particularly hot and controversial topic in the U.S. since Donald Trump was elected President, and one that must ultimately be addressed through public politics.
+Since the election of Donald Trump as U.S. President, tarrifs have become a topic of discussion, though they have died down somewhat as of the summer of 2017.
+Regardless, this is a topic that that must ultimately be addressed through public politics.
 Trump has repeatedly threatened tariffs on U.S. companies that manufacture goods outside of U.S. borders, e.g., a threat of a "border tax" (a version of a tariff) on GM for building cars in Mexico that he made in January of 2017.
 It is likely that this will continue to be a contentious issue.

-- Please read "Is Trump's Tariff Plan Constitutional?" by Rebecca M. Kysar in the New York Times (January 3, 2017).
+- Please read "Is Trump's Tariff Plan Constitutional?" by Rebecca M. Kysar in the New York Times (January 3, 2017) (Download the .pdf version here if necessary.)
 This provides some insight into some of the intricacies of U.S. tariff policy.
-Note the different institutional arenas mentioned in the article.
+This is an opinion piece, but note the different institutional arenas mentioned in the article.

 Nonmarket Strategies Approaches